brendanhoran/dotfiles-dotter/README.md

 This is not the best way, but dotter is also not designed to manage operating systems.

 ## Misc
-You can find screen shots under the `misc/` directory.
 I also save:
 * Current kernel config -- kernel-config-x.y
 * Gentoo installed package list (world file) -- gentoo-package-set